dominikjenik/Payment-Tracker/README.md

 25.9. thread for console output received from inbox, sending messages from user to actors.Router

 26.9. added debug logging, added quit msg, created input pattern

+27.9. from thread for consoled output made actor, FileHandler actor for reading file, TransactionCounter for holding info about transactions